CodeWitchBella/itt2021-host/README.md

 - Computer with Windows, MacOS or Linux
 - Alternatively to connect using VR you need SteamVR and Windows.
 Only tested with HTC Vive
+- Alternatively you can use the Quest standalone headset.
+Only tested with Quest 2

 ## Startup instructions